mpociot/chatgpt-vscode/README.md

 `DocumentMetadata` has been expanded to contain some fields to specify more information regarding the particular document, to answer questions such as:

+- What is the local file path of the document?
+- What programming language is used?
 - Is it part of test suite?
 - Is it a configuration file?
 - Is it a source file?